The Quonset stood on the boundary of worlds that rarely mixed:

 black and white, secular and sacred, known and unknown.

-This film allows a glimpse into the lives of diverse entertainers ranging from R&B, country, and gospel musicians – to professional wrestlers – whose paths intersected at the Quonset during a time when segregation was being challenged.
+Glimpse into the lives of diverse entertainers ranging from R&B, country, and gospel musicians – to professional wrestlers – whose paths intersected at roadhouses like the Quonset when segregation was being challenged and entertainment was booming.

 - PBS – KET Kentucky Educational Television deput broadcast, October 16, 2010.
 Broadcasts ongoing.